 Water Meter Sizing

 Please visit the Utility Billing Rate Information page for more information about meter sizing.
-Water meters size 1" and above can only be installed with the approval of the Water Supervisor on a case-by-case basis.
+Water meters size 1" and above can only be installed with the approval of the Water Superintendent on a case-by-case basis.

 Fire Hydrant Flushing